wso2/docs-is/en/includes/guides/authentication/oidc/implement-oidc-hybrid-flow.md

     &session_state=baae9a71cdabe38b4643b9d59bd9f65ffaf5a9b8c453f4256c085e5a1c57e624.-EA3ZqPzLvsk25CKmt56YA
     ```

 The token received in the response may be immediately used to invoke APIs authorized for it.
-The authorization code can be exchanged to receive other tokens such as access tokens, refresh tokens and the id token as follows.
+The authorization code can be exchanged to receive other tokens such as access tokens, refresh tokens and the ID token as follows.

 === "sample request"